Kutna Hora Czech Republic Travel Guide

 For a genuine market experience, consider visiting Prague.

-Awareness of gluten-free and other allergen-aware dining is growing in the Czech Republic, but is not as prevalent as in Western Europe.
+Awareness of gluten-free and other allergen-aware dining is growing in the Czech Republic, but is not as prevalent as in The west of Europe.

-Numerous traditional meals, especially those with dumplings or thickened sauces, contain gluten.
+Numerous customary food, especially those with dumplings or thickened sauces, contain gluten.

-It is advisable to carry an "allergy card" translated into Czech to clearly explain your dietary needs to restaurant staff.
+It is advisable to carry an "allergy card" interpreted into Czech to clearly explain your dietary needs to restaurant staff.
 Printable cards exist online.

 Ask about ingredients, especially in sauces and soups.
 Focus on naturally gluten-free foods like grilled meats, potatoes, and salads.